Biographical information

 My interests subsequently shifted to applied mathematics and theoretical computer science, so I returned to the University of Athens where I started my PhD with Aris Moustakas.
 During my PhD, I worked on the applications of game theory to network science and I completed my thesis on “Stochastic perturbations in game theory and applications to networks” in 2010.
 Subsequently, I spent 2010–2011 as a post-doc at the École Polytechnique in Paris, working on game theory and learning with Rida Laraki.

 In 2019, I completed my Habilitation à Diriger des Recherches (HDR) on “Online optimization and learning in games: Theory and Applications”.
-If you are curious, you can also find here the transcript of my public defense and the referee reports by Jérôme Bolte, Nicolò Cesa-Bianchi, and Sylvain Sorin (to whom I am deeply indebted for their time).
+If you are curious, you can find here the transcript of my public defense and the referee reports by Jérôme Bolte, Nicolò Cesa-Bianchi, and Sylvain Sorin (to whom I am deeply indebted for their time).

 Nifty tech tag lists from Wouter Beeftink